jmetev1/practice/html5/README.md

 1. Update the table footer to sum the prices in the table.
 Make sure to format the sum total price in US currency format (with a dollar sign, commas, and 2 decimal points).

-2. Update the table to pull data from a JSON API on page load.
+2. Update the table to pull data from a JSON API on page load (replace the data currently in the table with data from the JSON API).
 Make an AJAX `GET` request to `/items` which will return a JSON array of items with `item` & `price` fields.
 Make sure to keep the price formatted as US Currency in the widgets table.
 The data returned from the API will look something like this:

 	```json
 	[{